WHO WE ARE

 Jamie Carr: A Mass.
 DCR Senior Aquatic Biologist, husband, and dad, he is someone who expresses his love of nature and wild fish through fly fishing adventures.
 His home turf is Massachusetts’ rivers and streams in the central and western part of the state.
 His Instagram is @immaculate_fins.

-Joe Drake: A student at UMass Amherst, who is working towards a Ph.D. in Environmental Conservation.
-During a hiatus from college, he worked for various federal agencies and universities across the Western U.S. (living out of the back of his truck) for four years.
-Keep up to date with his work at his personal blog, or follow him on Twitter at @VAN_DLL or Instagram at @fieldbiojoe.
+Joe Drake: Joe Drake is a Ph.D. biologist specializing in wildlife and ecology and, well, being addicted to fishing.
+During a hiatus from college, he worked for various federal agencies and universities across the Western U.S. (living out of the back of his truck) for a couple years.
+Keep up to date with his work at his personal blog, or follow him on Twitter at @fieldbiojoe or Instagram at @fieldbiojoe.

 We love hearing from you.
 Comments below blog posts are best, so that everyone can benefit from the dialogue.